andamira/aserta/README.md

 This way of running tests has several disadvantages:

-- Not supported functions: `skip`, `skip_if` and `assert_end`.
-- Tests can only be run one at a time.
+- Only one test can be run on each call.
 - Can't show test suite summary statistics.
+- Doesn't support: `skip`, `skip_if` and `assert_end`.

-To run a script without sourcing, first make sure the script is executable:
+To run a test function without sourcing the script, first make sure the script is executable:

 ```
 $ chmod +x aserta
 ```

-And remember to at least provide the option -v (--verbose) or the option -x (--stop) to show the result of the test:
+And remember to provide the option -v (--verbose) or the option -x (--stop) if you want to see the result of the test.
+Otherwise it wont have any effect.

 ```
 $ ./aserta -v assert_success true